Arizona woman injured in Yellowstone bison attack says 'yes' to boyfriend's hospital proposal

 They waited for some people and about 20 elk to leave the area before continuing.
 They also noticed two bison.
 They watched one “drop and roll in the dirt, like a dog would,” she wrote.
 “He got up on his feet and started walking, then running toward us.”

-The bison “struck her head-on and she was airborne,” Whitehill told KPNX-TV in Phoenix.
+The bison “struck her head-on and she was airborne,” Whitehill told 12News earlier this week.
 "I think she did one or two backflips in the air, and I was screaming and yelling trying to distract him.
 She landed pretty hard on her back.”

 Harris, 47, was airlifted to Eastern Idaho Regional Medical Center in Idaho Falls, Idaho, where she recovering from seven fractured vertebrae, collapsed lungs and bruising.